-The salmon production potential of upper Susitna River lakes and streams was determined for sockeye, chinook, coho and chum salmon after an exhaustive review of pertinent literature, three field trips, and conversations with ADF&G staff.
+The salmon production potential of upper Susitna River lakes and streams was determined for sockeye, chinook, coho and chum salmon.
+Because of the limited time allocated to this study, the study methods (both biological and engineering) were primarily literature reviews of pertinent information.
+The literature reviews were, however, supplemented by three field trips plus extensive conversations with appropriate ADF&G staff and consultants from the private sector.